FREE 5-Ingredient Recipe EBook

-This section explains how to choose the best DIY taco seasoning ingredients, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the ingredients for my best taco seasoning, what each one does in my recipe, and substitution options.
+For measurements, see the recipe card.

-- Ground Cumin – Adds an intense, smoky flavor.
-It works to balance the sweetness and heat of the other spices.
+- Ground Cumin – There’s nothing quite like it.
+It balances the sweetness and heat of the other spices.

 - Smoked Paprika – I have not seen smoked paprika in a store-bought packet, but always use it in mine because I believe it tastes better.
 Feel free to use regular sweet paprika if you want to.

-- Cayenne Pepper – The level of pepper in this mix is mild overall.
-If you like a spicier blend, you can double the amount or add 1/2 teaspoon of crushed red pepper flakes.
+- Cayenne Pepper – For a kick, but I’d say this homemade taco seasoning is pretty mild overall.
+If you like a spicier blend, I recommend doubling the cayenne and adding 1/2 teaspoon of crushed red pepper flakes.

-Because most store-bought mixes have salt and I wanted it to replace those 1:1 in any recipe, I included salt in my homemade version of this spice mix.
+- Sea Salt & Black Pepper – Because most store-bought mixes have salt and I wanted it to replace those easily in any dish, I included salt in my taco seasoning mix recipe.
 If you are trying to reduce your sodium intake, you can omit the salt or reduce the amount.

 How To Make Taco Seasoning